apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**BTC Exchange-Traded Fund Approval Odds Improve at Bloomberg, Drop on Polymarket**
+**Jameis Winston Explains Why Saints Changed Victory Formation Play vs. Falcons**

-You can read more about it [here](https://www.coindesk.com/markets/2024/01/08/bitcoin-etf-approval-odds-raised-to-over-90-at-bloomberg-drop-on-polymarket/).
+You can read more about it [here](https://www.si.com/nfl/2024/01/08/jameis-winston-explains-why-saints-changed-victory-formation-play-vs-falcons).

 ## Requirements
 - Python 3.8